The UN Resident Coordinator Office

 • Economics: Provides expert economic analysis to support evidence-based policy decisions and development planning.

-• Partnerships and Development Finance: Engages with diverse stakeholders to mobilize resources, strengthen partnerships, and enhance financing for sustainable development.
+• Partnerships and Development Finance: Engages with diverse stakeholders to mobilise resources, strengthen partnerships, and enhance financing for sustainable development.

 • Data and Results Management & Reporting: Manages data collection, monitoring, evaluation, and reporting on UNSDCF implementation to ensure transparency and accountability.